nhpmai2607/Ballz3D/README.md

 * Audio sound effects - background sound and bouncing sound
 * Different backgrounds - change in "Setting" scene
 * Recording previous high scores
-* Unlock system for additional types of materials - collect "star" to exchange materials for ball and blocks
+* Unlock system for additional types of materials - collect orange balls to exchange materials for ball and blocks
+* Collect white balls increases the number of shooting-out balls
+* Preferences system to turn on/off and change volume of sounds, choose backgrounds, the main ball and blocks materials

 ### Controls ###
 * q | e : rotate screen